JUGIstanbul/java_9_10_workshop/workshop-2/README.md

 ## To create jars

-You must execute this command under the `workshop-2` directory.
+You must execute this commands under the `workshop-2` directory.

 ```bash
 jar --create --file module1.jar \